What is a Biometric Residence Permit?

 Taking an image of a person’s face and fingerprints and then locking them to that person’s details on a national register provides a very safe and secure way of identifying that person and helps to combat illegal working and reduce illegal immigration to the UK.
 The card provides a convenient, secure and widely accepted way for any foreign national to prove their immigration status.

 What does the BRP look like?

-It is the shape of a credit card and shows the cardholder’s photo on the front, together with personal details and information about their immigration status.
-It shows whether the cardholder is allowed to do any work and if they are required to register with the police.
+It is the shape and size of a credit card and shows the cardholder’s photo on the front, together with personal details and information about their immigration status.
+It shows whether the cardholder is allowed to do any work and may show if they are required to register with the police.
 The card includes a microchip which contains two of the cardholder’s fingerprints, their signature and the photo on the front is a digital photo.